 Licensed Marriage and Family Therapist Associate

-My belief is that relationships come in all forms.
-What works for any given relationship varies greatly, however what is foundational in all partnerships is shared understanding of one another and a gracious and unwavering willingness to be empathetic.
-The ability to deeply feel what another is experiencing is not something that comes naturally or easily.
+My experience as a couples therapist has shown me that relationships come in all forms.
+However what is foundational in all partnerships is a shared understanding of one another, a willingness to give one another the benefit of the doubt and most importantly, the ability to show emphathy.
+That ability to deeply feel what another is experiencing is not something that comes naturally or easily.
 It takes practice and it starts with small, intimate moments of healing and repair.
-This often begins with one’s self, thus despite my title as a Couples and Family Therapist, I often find that repairing the relationship with one’s self is an integral and powerful piece of therapy.
+This often begins with one’s self, thus despite my title as a Couples and Family Therapist, I often find that repairing the relationship with one’s self and reconciling past trauma in your family of origin is often an integral and powerful piece of therapy.

-I believe that we tend to optimally function when we build satisfying and secure relationships with other people.
+We tend to optimally function when we build satisfying and secure relationships with other people.
 Naturally, life transitions and stressors often place strain on our individual and relational well-being, resulting in a need for adjustments in relationship boundaries, expectations, and communication styles.
-Such changes in relational dynamics can result in more connected, satisfying, and pleasurable relationships.
+Such changes in relational dynamics, while hard, can result in more connected, satisfying, and pleasurable relationships.

 My partner of five years and I have been living in the Pacific Northwest for just under three years.
 We enjoy spending time with our fur babies and being active outside.
 Whether we are hiking, snowboarding, paddle boarding, or riding motorcycles, we both enjoy soaking up all that the beautiful PNW has to offer!